csaccheri/JsDoc-Toolkit.tmbundle/README.md

 ## Snippets

 This bundle includes a number of snippets to help you write JsDoc Toolkit-friendly comments.
-The `docblock` snippet will create a documentation comment block (starting with `/**`), while the other snippets are specific to the various tags JsDoc Toolkit understands.
+The `docblock` snippet will create a documentation comment block (starting with `/**`), while the other snippets are specific to the various tags JsDoc Toolkit supports.

 Read the [JsDoc Toolkit tag reference][jsdot] for more information on each tag.